What is Industry 5.0 and how does LoRaWAN serve it?

 Industrial revolutions are born out of common necessities across a wide spectrum of industries.
 Through the last industrial revolution, engineers and innovators deployed state-of-art IIoT automation and AI-based sensor devices.
 Applications of wireless networks (LoRaWAN, 5G, UWB), AI (NLP, M2M), Data Science, low-power (LoRa) hardware, and Mixed Reality contributed to the substantial growth during Industry 4.0.

 All the advantages of Smart cities, IIoT, and Industry 4.0 have changed industries forever in terms of gathered data, insights, turnaround time, productivity, and automation.
 However, during this period, one of the often-overlooked areas was the role of technicians or workers.
 Instead of creating more or better opportunities, AI and robotics seemed to replace manual labor needs.
 Such industry automation growth would eventually result in a disrupted economy where working-class professionals would suffer.

 Foreseeing this challenge, Industry 5.0 came into existence, and therefore it is referred to as “Smart Industry 5.0”.
-Smart Industry is not limited to technology advancement; it also puts a significant weight on considering sustainability and human-machine coexistence.
+Smart Industry is not limited to technological advancement; it also puts a significant weight on considering sustainability and human-machine coexistence.
 The goal of Industry 5.0 is to make technology more human-friendly, whether it is to interact with machines or to offer a unique level of digital customization.
 Here we will cover the core features & applications of Smart Industry 5.0.

 Offerings & Features of Smart Industry 5.0?